School Field Trips: Every Child Outside

 3rd – 8th

 Enjoy the cooler air of fall and winter as we take a short hike through the woods, ending at our campfire circle.
-Students will learn about tinder and kindling as we gather materials to make a fire together, followed by wrapping dough around sticks to make roasted bannock bread to eat!
+Students will learn about combustion and fire safety as we gather materials to build a fire together, followed by wrapping dough around sticks and roasting bannock bread to eat!

 This warm and social program is a wonderful opportunity to celebrate as a class and to build group spirit and teamwork among your students.